Member

 Réville L., 2022, “Organising the Reception of Exiles in the Centre of Paris: Between Visible Solidarity, Temporary Arrangements, and Discretionary Policies”, Conference Governing Diverse Cities in Europe and Asia, 11/05, Singapore (virtual event) informations online

-Communications in national conferences and study workshops
+Communications at national conferences and study days

-Réville L., 2022, “Confronting the time of writing with the context of emergency reception: a return to the field”, Ouscipo study workshop La recherche hors les murs, 15/06 – Member of the organising comittee
+Réville L., 2022, “Confronting the time of writing with the context of emergency reception: a return to the field”, Ouscipo study day, La recherche hors les murs, 15/06 – Member of the organising comittee

 Communication in the context of professional activities